 NetSuite’s flexibility comes from its powerful customization tools, and SuiteScript is at the heart of this.
-If you're is looking to break free from the constraints of pre-set workflows, SuiteScript offers a way to transform NetSuite into a system that works with your unique processes and ambitions.
+If you're looking to customize your NetSuite instance beyond just the pre-set workflows, SuiteScript offers a great way to do this.

 In this guide, I’ll unpack the capabilities of SuiteScript, walk through creating your first script, and share best practices to help you unlock the full potential of NetSuite.